 We did the 4-2 block and are starting over again this week.
 We may do the 3-1 block this round; it will depend on how people are feeling as we approach week 3 again.

-During the 2-week PST, things went very well.
+During the two-week PST, things went very well.
 We didn't experience any soreness, and we added more forms of cardio (run, ruck, bike, elliptical, swimming).
 We didn't do any long distances but kept everything fast-paced.

 Here is another reason why I like the 3-1 block periodization model: Since we're in a 12-week phase that's focused on strength development, I want my athletes to improve their strength as much as they can with proper recovery.